bstefanescu/qutejs/plugins/ui/README.md

 # Qute UI (@qutejs/ui)

-Provides basic components and utilities for developing user interfaces using the **Qute** framework.
+Provides a set of utility functions and browser shims to build UI **Qute** components.

 Qute is a **reactive component model** designed for **plain old javascript** lovers.